ADablanc/BibHelioTech/README.md

 [![GitHub issues](https://img.shields.io/github/issues/ADablanc/BibHelioTech)](https://github.com/ADablanc/BibHelioTech/issues)

 ## BibHelioTech project description
-BibHelioTech is a program for recognition of temporal expressions and entities (satellites, instruments, regions) extracted from scientific articles in the field of heliophysics.<br />
+BibHelioTech is a program for the recognition of temporal expressions and entities (satellites, instruments, regions) extracted from scientific articles in the field of heliophysics.<br />
-It was developed for the IRAP (INSTITUT DE RECHERCHE EN ASTROPHYSIQUE ET PLANÉTOLOGIE (CNRS)) of Toulouse.<br />
+It was developed at IRAP (Institut de Recherche en Astrophysique et Planétologie, Toulouse https://www.irap.omp.eu/) in the frame of an internship by A. Dablanc supervised by V. Génot.<br />
-Its main purpose is to retrieve this information which is not currently available digitally, and to allow its visualisation on AMDA (http://amda.irap.omp.eu/).
+Its main purpose is to retrieve events of interest which have been studied and published, and associate them with the full context of the observations.
+It produces standardized catalogues of events (time intervals, satellites, instruments, regions, metrics) which can then be exploited in space physics visualization tools such as AMDA (http://amda.cdpp.eu/).

 ## Installation guide
 STEP 1: install all dependency<br />